-Mercedes-Benz looks to mark the current state of the art in full-sized vans with its third generation Sprinter range.
-Jonathan Crouch reports
+Mercedes vans look to mark the current state of the art in full-sized vans with its third generation Mercedes Sprinter range.
+Vansdirect reveals all!

-The Mercedes-Benz Sprinter has long been the byword for excellence and performance in the full-sized van sector.
+The Mercedes Sprinter van has long been the byword for excellence and performance in the full-sized van sector.
 The MK3 model range builds on efficiency and safety in significant ways, adds some style inside and out but remains focused on sheer practicality.

 In many ways, the Mercedes Sprinter has come to define the large van sector.
 It's by far the best-selling LCV across Europe, tracing its lineage back to 1995, with a second generation design appearing in 2006 and this third generation model being launched in the Spring of 2018.
 This time round, the availability of front-wheel-drive extends the available options.
 Plus there's a range of fresh connectivity choices that business buyers will like, as well as improvements to safety and running cost efficiency.